 Bush University, Land of the Lightning Brothers

-Since 1990 I have been a student of Wardaman Aboriginal Elder Bill Harney and presenting Bush University, Land Of the Lightning Brothers, a slide show of rock art, with associated Creation Stories, didgeridoo, dance and songs from Bill's Wardaman homeland in the Victoria River region of Australia's Northern Territory.
+Paul has been a student of Wardaman Aboriginal Elder Yidumduma Bill Harney for over 25 years and presents Bush University, Land Of the Lightning Brothers, a presentation of rock art, with associated Creation Stories, didgeridoo, songs, dance and video clips from Bill's Wardaman homeland in the Victoria River region of Australia's Northern Territory.

-Bush University is the Aboriginal term for the School of Nature, learning and paying attention to the plants, birds, animals, insects, the land, that are spiritually alive with story and song and constantly teaching us, reminding us of our primary role as humans, to be the custodians, to care for the natural world.
+The Bush University is the Aboriginal term for the School of Nature, learning and paying attention to the plants, birds, animals, insects, the land, the stars, that are spiritually alive and connected with story and song and constantly teaching us, reminding us of our primary role as humans, to be the custodians, to care for the natural world, to Care for Country.

 Bush University is interactive story, song, dance, and can be adapted to any audience and can feature;

 - An introduction to Aboriginal Culture, Wisdom and the Dreaming

 - Overview of European settlement, the Convicts and Colonization

 - Bill growing up in two worlds, the Traditional and Cattle Industry

 - The three major Creators, Gorrondolmi Rainbow, Dungdung Frog Lady and Nardi Sky Boss.